 Overwrite utilities can only be used on working devices.
 Overwriting is appropriate only for devices designed for multiple reads and writes.
 The EIEP should overwrite disk drives, magnetic tapes, floppy disks, USB flash drives, and other rewriteable media.
 The overwrite utility must completely overwrite the media.
-SSA recommends the use of purging media sanitization to make the data irretrievable and to protect data against laboratory attacks or forensics.
-Please refer to Definitions for more information regarding Media Sanitization).
+SSA recommends the use of purging media sanitization to make the data irretrievable, protecting data against laboratory attacks or forensics.
 Reformatting the media does not overwrite the data.